 - Personnel Action Set-Up Form

-Step Two: After the ePar has been completely processed and a new employee record has been created in PeopleSoft.
-The Onboarding Enrollment Form must be completed no later than 12 noon (EST) the Thursday before the anticipated New Hire Enrollment date.
+Step Two: New employees must be registered for New Employee Orientation.
+After the ePar has been completely processed and a new employee record has been created in PeopleSoft, register new employees using the Onboarding Enrollment Form.
+This online form must be completed no later than 12:00p.m.
+(EST) the Thursday before the anticipated New Hire Enrollment date.

 Staff Exit Interviews